 I vowed that I would do everything I could to pull myself out of the dumps so I could get healthy and start living my life.

 The first change I made even before leaving for Florida was to start to meditate every day.
 I knew I had to get my mind right.
+I like to think of meditation as my friend Z described it, taking a “Brain break.”

 At first it felt like a life/death struggle to shut down my constant never-ending chattering monkey mind.
 But I persisted, and kept on meditating each day, completely believing that I needed to change my thoughts in order to change my life.